The Selfish Spouse/Relative

 Now please identify possible causes of selfishness from childhood and adult life in your spouse and in yourself.

-- Failure of parents to correct this weakness
+- Failure of parents to correct selfishness in children

 - Overly indulgent, permissive parents